 The Jazz and Heritage Foundation draws global recognition for Jazz Fest, but did you know the foundation puts on several other events in the city?
-From last month’s Crescent City Blues and BBQ Festival to annual competitions like Class Got Brass?, the foundation spotlights the importance of music in New Orleans throughout the year.
-If you’re looking to enjoy some of the foundation’s (and the city’s) finest fruits, head to the Treme Creole Gumbo Festival, starting Nov.
-8 in Armstrong Park.
+From the Crescent City Blues and BBQ Festival to annual competitions like Class Got Brass?, the foundation spotlights the importance of music in New Orleans throughout the year.
+And if you’re looking to enjoy some of the city’s finest food and tunes, head to the Treme Creole Gumbo Festival in Armstrong Park.

 As the name suggests, this festival pairs brass band music – including the Treme Brass Band – with plenty of gumbo offerings.
 Seafood and meat gumbos will be in attendance, but guests can also look forward to a vegan gumbo competition.
-Each restaurant participating in the festival is eligible to enter a vegan gumbo, free of any meat or animal products like butter, milk, or eggs.
-Competitors can also choose to create a gluten-free vegan gumbo, if desired.
+Each restaurant participating in the festival is eligible to enter a vegan gumbo, and competitors can also choose to create a gluten-free vegan gumbo.
 Culinary experts will judge each vegan creation, and visitors can purchase a sample to vote for their own favorite.

 The second annual vegan gumbo contest aims to encourage healthy eating habits and also features a partnership with PETA.